AngularBootCamp/todo-list-tutorial/deploy_to_githubpages.md

-# Deploy your App to GitHub Pages
+# Deploy to GitHub Pages

 To deploy our changes to GitHub pages we will use the `angular-cli-ghpages` package: <https://github.com/angular-buch/angular-cli-ghpages>